golioth/docs/docs/partials/setup-west-nrf91-windows.md

 :::note

 Using the VS Code extension in conjuction with the nRF Connect for Desktop tools may move you outside many of the other recommended methods of compiling your firmware, described on this docs page and elsewhere on Golioth.
-If you're having problems with your Windows install, please contact us on our [Community Discord](https://golioth.io/discord)
+If you're having problems with your Windows install, please contact us on [the Golioth Forum](https://forum.golioth.io).

 :::